-Throughout these litigation matters against Roku and the others identified above, Roku has filed multiple Inter Partes Review ("IPR") requests with the PTAB on all patents at issue in the 2018 Lawsuit, the ITC Action, and the 2020 Lawsuit (see discussion above).
-To date, the PTAB has denied Roku's request seven times, granted Roku's request four times and we are awaiting the PTAB's institution decision with respect to the remaining nine IPR requests.
-Of the four IPR requests granted by the PTAB, the results were mixed, with the PTAB validating many of our patent claims and invalidating others.
-We will appeal any PTAB decision that resulted in an invalidation of our patent claims.
+Throughout these litigation matters against Roku and the others identified above, Roku has filed multiple IPR requests with the PTAB on all patents at issue in the 2018 Lawsuit, the ITC Action, and the 2020 Lawsuit (see discussion above).
+To date, the PTAB has denied Roku's request eleven times, granted Roku's request seven times and we are awaiting the PTAB's institution decision with respect to the remaining two IPR requests.
+Of the seven IPR requests granted by the PTAB, the results were mixed, with the PTAB validating many of our patent claims and invalidating others.
+We have and will appeal any PTAB decision that resulted in an invalidation of our patent claims.